 Q: What is the Nevada Unified Certification Program?

-A: The Nevada Unified Certification Program (UCP) is a cooperative effort by all of the U.S. Department of Transportation recipients in the state to provide a one-stop shop for all DBE firms and those looking to do business with Federal Transportation.
+A: The Nevada Unified Certification Program (UCP) is a cooperative effort by all of the U.S. Department of Transportation recipients in the state to provide a one-stop shop for all DBE firms and those looking to do business with Disadvantaged Business Enterprise certified firms.
 The Nevada UCP is comprised of the Nevada Department of Transportation, the Regional Transportation Commissions (RTC) for Washoe and Clark Counties and the Reno/Tahoe and McCarran Airports.

 The Nevada Department of Transportation and the two airports accept DBE applications and conduct certification reviews including on-site visits.
 Once the reviews are completed, the UCP meets once a month and certifies eligible firms.
 The agency that processes your application will be the agency you contact for all questions you have regarding your certification.
 However, your certification will be valid for all of the agencies in the UCP.
 For example if you are certified with NDOT you can use that certification to bid on a job with McCarran Airport or any of the other agencies.